Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 3. Spread your legs on the floor for support.

-4. Keep your elbows slightly bent and raise both arms to the sides until the dumbbells are the same height as your shoulders.
+4. Keep your elbows slightly bent and elevate both arms to the sides until the dumbbells reach the same height as your shoulders.

 3. Head Supported Rear Dumbbell Fly

-Head support on the incline bench provides stability for the head and neck, allowing you to focus solely on rear deltoid contraction.
+When you support your head on the incline bench, it provides stability for the head and neck and allows you to focus more on the rear deltoid contraction.

 As you become more upright in your torso, you will place more emphasis on your lateral deltoids instead of on your posterior deltoids.